In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

 Say you get 35 hits per month on a post.
 35 visitors is a great start.

-35 visitors on 35 posts is 1,225 visitors to your site per month.
+35 visitors on 35 posts equal 1,225 visitors to your site per month.
 Not a bad start.

 Only when a website is ranking well for lower competition key terms should the owner target terms with higher competition, which can be done by expanding the website using a blog (covered later).